YannickJadoul/PyGellermann/README.md

 ## License

-PyGellermann is released under the GNU General Public License, version 3 or later.
+PyGellermann is released under the GNU General Public License v3 or later.
 See the LICENSE file for details.

+PyGellermann was developed at the [Comparative Bioacoustics Group](https://www.mpi.nl/department/comparative-bioacoustics/20) of the [Max Planck Institute for Psycholinguistics](https://www.mpi.nl/), Nijmegen, the Netherlands.

 ## References